 I had a plan.
 Momentum and strategies go hand in hand, and after coming to the aid of other homeless cats, I was sure I could help.

 In my early twenties, I met homeless cat number one, a philosophic white cat.
-After his relocating-owner gave him to a friend, he chose to reject his new domicile, instead he found his way back across the four blocks to that first home, the house next to us.
-Unaware of his story, I realized mid winter he was on his own, the tops of his ears were blackened from frost bite.
+After his relocating-owner gave him to a friend, he chose to reject this new house, instead he found his way back across the four blocks to that first home, the place next to us. i was unaware of his story but I realized mid winter he was on his own, the tops of his ears were blackened from frost bite.

 Mostly, things in life things are lots of work; by virtue of a disagreement around the tending to the needs of an stray animal, I build an outdoor cat-house similar to one that my dad had built for our family's night-prowling cats.